 Here’s a visual HTML hook guide for the WooCommerce Emails.
 This visual guide belongs to my “Visual Hook Guide Series“, that I’ve put together so that you can find WooCommerce hooks quickly and easily by seeing their actual locations.

-Let me know in the comments if this resource it’s helpful and how!
-Enjoy 🙂
+Let me know in the comments if this resource is helpful and how.
+Enjoy!

 Continue reading WooCommerce Visual Hook Guide: Emails